 One of the key strengths of this study is that we find similar speaker in the emotional feature space alone.
 By exploiting similarities in the emotional feature space, we have suppressed the speaker trait or text dependencies.
 Our approach provides a much more powerful way of comparing emotional similarities than traditional methods used for speaker identification.
 Likewise, our personalization approach avoids or minimizes "concept drift."
 SER is a challenging problem, where the prediction models can become more volatile with the addition of more data over time.
-If the distribution of the newly acquired data starts to diverge or tend to fill up the sparse regions of the old data's distribution, the prediction results may see a drop in performance.
 Therefore, models built for analyzing such data quickly become obsolete.
-This phenomenon is referred to as concept drift.
 With our personalization study, we can minimize the impact of concept drift by developing personalized SER models that are tailored to target speakers.
-We can periodically re-fit or update the models to target speakers or even weight the data based on their historical significance to develop better personalized models.
+We can periodically update the models to target speakers or even weight the data based on their historical significance to develop better personalized models.